gravitational/teleport/rfd/0096-securing-docker-images.md

 All Teleport images shall be scanned with [trivy](https://github.com/aquasecurity/trivy-action#using-trivy-with-github-code-scanning) immediately after build, and the results will by uploaded to the GitHub Code Scanning service.
-From there, our Panther SIEM can observe any alerts and instigate remedial action.
+From there, our Panther SIEM can observe any alerts and instigate corrective action.

 ### Software Bill-of-Materials